 In this way, you can take the same $50,000 and keep recycling it, buying three or four new properties each year.
 If each property generates $250/month in cash flow, and you buy four properties per year, then you will have another $1,000/month in passive income every year.
 After ten years, you’d have $10,000/month in passive income — all from recycling the same $50,000 down payment and operating capital.

 Starting to see how to retire by 40 with real estate?

 3. Passive Real Estate Investments

 I don’t just invest in rental properties, even among my real estate investments.
 To diversify, and to outsource the labor of finding deals and managing properties, I sometimes invest indirectly in real estate through other investors.

-I earn roughly 8-10% annually on these investments.
+I earn roughly 8-14% annually on these real estate crowdfunding investments.
 In most cases, those returns are immediate income in the form of dividends or interest, although in the case of Fundrise it also comes in the form of long-term appreciation.

 4. Active Income